List of RWBY episodes: (2014)

 Volume 2 premiered on July 24, 2014, following an exclusive screening of Chapter 1 at RTX on July 4, 2014.
 The weekly release date and time for new chapters were the same as for Volume 1.
-The season concluded on October 30, 2014.
+The volume concluded on October 30, 2014.

 (2015–16)

 Volume 3 was confirmed at the Rooster Teeth panel at PAX Prime 2014, where creator and director Monty Oum stated that he planned to go into development of the next Volume right after he was done with Volume 2.
 The release of Volume 3 was postponed because of Oum's sudden passing in early 2015.
 Weeks later, producer Gray Haddock announced that the series would continue, with Volume 3 premiering in 2015.
 Chapter 1 was released for "sponsors" only on October 24, 2015, followed by the release on YouTube the following day.
 Starting with Volume 3, the release day for new Chapters was changed from Thursday to Saturday, with a new release time of 10 am CST.
 Before the release of Chapter 7, Gray Haddock announced that from this point on, RWBY would be incorporating darker and more mature elements to the story.
 He advised those responsible "for a very young viewer" to watch the episodes before deciding if they want to show them to a child.
 Volume 3 concluded on February 13, 2016.
 This was the last volume in which Oum was credited as a writer.